-Advantages Advantages Open Source Platform Proprietary Software Platform Control and Audit Gives power to control software code and hence modification can be carried out to suit the requirements Forces users to adhere to standards and flexibility provided in the software only.
-Modifications are based solely on vendor discretion Low ownership Cost No license fees are required thereby reducing annual license fees cost to zero, zero cost of scale as open source doesn't require additional licenses as the installation grows License fees are required Quality and Excellence It's available publicly.
+Advantages Open Source Platform Proprietary Software Platform Control and Audit Gives power to control software code and hence modification can be carried out to suit the requirements standards and flexibility provided in Low ownership Cost No license fees are required thereby reducing annual license fees cost to zero, zero cost of scale as open source doesn't require additional licenses as the installation grows License fees are required Quality and Excellence It's available publicly.
 A large no. of reviewers analyze the code making it more secure, increasing the quality and Not available publicly.